MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/dbms-guide.md

 [!INCLUDE [learn-about-deployment-models](../../../../includes/learn-about-deployment-models-rm-include.md)]

 This guide is part of the documentation on implementing and deploying the SAP software on Microsoft Azure.
-Before reading this guide, please read the [Planning and Implementation Guide][planning-guide].
+Before reading this guide, read the [Planning and Implementation Guide][planning-guide].
 This document covers the deployment of various Relational Database Management Systems (RDBMS) and related products in combination with SAP on Microsoft Azure Virtual Machines (VMs) using the Azure Infrastructure as a Service (IaaS) capabilities.

-The paper complements the SAP Installation Documentation and SAP Notes which represent the primary resources for installations and deployments of SAP software on given platforms.
+The paper complements the SAP Installation Documentation and SAP Notes, which represent the primary resources for installations and deployments of SAP software on given platforms.

 ## General considerations
 In this chapter, considerations of running SAP-related DBMS systems in Azure VMs are introduced.
 There are few references to specific DBMS systems in this chapter.
 Instead the specific DBMS systems are handled within this paper, after this chapter.

 ### Definitions upfront
-Throughout the document we will use the following terms:
+Throughout the document we use the following terms:

 * IaaS: Infrastructure as a Service.
 * PaaS: Platform as a Service.
 * SaaS: Software as a Service.
-* SAP Component: an individual SAP application such as ECC, BW, Solution Manager or EP.
+* SAP Component: an individual SAP application such as ECC, BW, Solution Manager, or EP.
 SAP components can be based on traditional ABAP or Java technologies or a non-NetWeaver based application such as Business Objects.
 * SAP Environment: one or more SAP components logically grouped to perform a business function such as Development, QAS, Training, DR or Production.
 * SAP Landscape: This refers to the entire SAP assets in a customer’s IT landscape.
 The SAP landscape includes all production and non-production environments.
-* SAP System: The combination of DBMS layer and application layer of e.g. an SAP ERP development system, SAP BW test system, SAP CRM production system, etc. In Azure deployments it is not supported to divide these two layers between on-premises and Azure.
+* SAP System: The combination of DBMS layer and application layer of for example, an SAP ERP development system, SAP BW test system, SAP CRM production system, etc. In Azure deployments, it is not supported to divide these two layers between on-premises and Azure.
 This means an SAP system is either deployed on-premises or it is deployed in Azure.
 However, you can deploy the different systems of an SAP landscape in Azure or on-premises.
 For example, you could deploy the SAP CRM development and test systems in Azure but the SAP CRM production system on-premises.
 * Cloud-Only deployment: A deployment where the Azure subscription is not connected via a site-to-site or ExpressRoute connection to the on-premises network infrastructure.
 In common Azure documentation these kinds of deployments are also described as ‘Cloud-Only’ deployments.
 Virtual Machines deployed with this method are accessed through the Internet and public Internet endpoints assigned to the VMs in Azure.
 The on-premises Active Directory (AD) and DNS is not extended to Azure in these types of deployments.
 Hence the VMs are not part of the on-premises Active Directory.
-Note: Cloud-Only deployments in this document are defined as complete SAP landscapes which are running exclusively in Azure without extension of Active Directory or name resolution from on-premises into public cloud.
+Note: Cloud-Only deployments in this document are defined as complete SAP landscapes, which are running exclusively in Azure without extension of Active Directory or name resolution from on-premises into public cloud.
 Cloud-Only configurations are not supported for production SAP systems or configurations where SAP STMS or other on-premises resources need to be used between SAP systems hosted on Azure and resources residing on-premises.
 * Cross-Premises: Describes a scenario where VMs are deployed to an Azure subscription that has site-to-site, multi-site or ExpressRoute connectivity between the on-premises datacenter(s) and Azure.
 In common Azure documentation, these kinds of deployments are also described as Cross-Premises scenarios.
 The reason for the connection is to extend on-premises domains, on-premises Active Directory and on-premises DNS into Azure.
 The on-premises landscape is extended to the Azure assets of the subscription.
 Having this extension, the VMs can be part of the on-premises domain.
 Domain users of the on-premises domain can access the servers and can run services on those VMs (like DBMS services).
 Communication and name resolution between VMs deployed on-premises and VMs deployed in Azure is possible.
 We expect this to be the most common scenario for deploying SAP assets on Azure.
-See [this][vpn-gateway-cross-premises-options] article and [this][vpn-gateway-site-to-site-create] for more information.
+For more information, see [this article][vpn-gateway-cross-premises-options] and [this article][vpn-gateway-site-to-site-create].

 > [!NOTE]
 > Cross-Premises deployments of SAP systems where Azure Virtual Machines running SAP systems are members of an on-premises domain are supported for production SAP systems.
 Cross-Premises configurations are supported for deploying parts or complete SAP landscapes into Azure.
 Even running the complete SAP landscape in Azure requires having those VMs being part of on-premises domain and ADS.
-In former versions of the documentation we talked about Hybrid-IT scenarios, where the term ‘Hybrid’ is rooted in the fact that there is a cross-premises connectivity between on-premises and Azure.
+In former versions of the documentation, we talked about Hybrid-IT scenarios, where the term ‘Hybrid’ is rooted in the fact that there is a cross-premises connectivity between on-premises and Azure.
 In this case ‘Hybrid’ also means that the VMs in Azure are part of the on-premises Active Directory.
 >
 >